peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 The Requestor MUST publish in its Entity Configuration an `acme_requestor` metadata containing a JWK set, according to
 {{Section 5.2.1 of OPENID-FED}}{: relative="#section-5.2.1"}.
-The keys in the set represent the keys that the Requestor MAY request certificates for.
+The keys in the set are used to respond to ACME challenges.

 The following is a non-normative example of an Entity Configuration including the `acme_requestor` metadata and using the `jwks` metadata parameter.